junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 It's a complete coincidence but as I write it and start getting writer's block, can't figure out where to take Dean/Cas relationship development, I realize the fic I'm reading -- I've been reading for the past month or two (it's an extremely slow read) -- [On the Wings of War](https://archiveofourown.org/works/245211) is THE most perfect reference and teacher to guide me.
 It's also heavy on the plot, it's canon divergent, it has so many different parties and the plot design is so heavy that it almost seems like destiel isn't in the focus of the story.
 And they start off as friends and brothers just like canon, and it's not exactly turning to romantic, just more of sacrifice for each other shenanigan.
 I'm dying to know how that story take their relationship to in the middle of writing somewhere around chapter 4.
 It gives me a lot of new inspirations and reminded me some of the old ideas I almost forgot (since the outline of the story started about eight months earlier than the writing).

-#### Notes after work
+#### Notes before work (before first chapter)

+My very first DCBB story!
+OMG I'm so excited.
+This story was started November last year, and it's finally completed and out in the world!!
+This is also the longest story I've ever done, with the most characters.
+I didn't even think I could do it, but I did it!!

-Believe it or not, this story starts as a one-shot idea.
-Just a one-liner thought popped in my mind: "What would it be like when there is an outburst contagious disease infecting and killing angels like Black Death?" when the song I was listening to has a line says "I cry when angels deserve to die." (from "Chop Suey!" by System Of a Down) I can immediately hear Cas say: "Do angels deserve to die?
+Believe it or not, this story starts off as a one-shot idea.
+Just a one-liner thought popped into my mind: "What would it be like when there's an outbreak of a contagious disease infecting and killing angels like Black Death?" when the song I was listening to has a line saying "I cry when angels deserve to die." (from "Chop Suey!" by System Of a Down) I can immediately hear Cas say: "Do angels deserve to die?
 Do I?"
 And the story starts from there.

-And then it very quickly gets stretched up -- the idea stretched itself up without me doing anything -- to a full-length story.
-I had to take out those very tempting mini-episode chapters and move them to timestamps to stop it from turning into a full-season-length S12 rewrite.
+And then the idea stretched itself up into a multi-chapter full-length story without me doing much.
+All the characters just start walking and talking in my head, playing out like a season of the show that was never shot.
+I had to take out some very tempting mini-episode chapters that diverged from the main storyline, but it still ends up looking like a full-season S12 rewrite (immediate canon divergent after the S11 finale minus BMOL and Mary).
 I didn't see that coming either.
-But it's a fun journey.
+But it's a super fun journey.

+There's another thing I really, really liked about the plot, near the end, but I'll shut up and leave it to the notes after all the chapters, to not spoil all the fun surprises.
+I'll see you there.

+#### Notes after work (after last chapter)

+Besides the length, the second biggest surprise I got when writing this story is: how fun it is to write Lucifer and Crowley.
+It's so easy to hear them in my head.
+The more dramatic they get, the easier to write.
+Just like what Mark Pellegrino told Misha about how he depicted Lucifer: every time he talked to somebody, he asked himself: "Do I want to kill them, or fuck them."
+I put myself in the same mindset and realizes this is the exact, most perfect way possible to get Lucifer right.
+It's actually very similar with Crowley, too.
+I love the bad boys.

-Oh and, the other major thing I wanted to see really badly is that -- Cas would die if Dean doesn't open himself up, allow himself to love and be loved, admit to his feelings.
-I want to see him get forced to face the feeling that's called "love", because he never really learned how to do that or recognize that, even if he's already been doing that all his life.
-So it's a story of saving angels, and also a story of teaching Winchester what is love.
+Oh and, the other major thing I mentioned in the notes before the first chapter, the main motivation for this story, the thing that I wanted to see really really badly is that -- Cas would die if Dean doesn't open himself up, allow himself to love and be loved, admit to his feelings.
+I want to see him get forced to directly face the feeling that's called "love", because he never really learned how to do that or recognize that, even if he's already been doing that all his life.

+So it's a story of saving angels, and also a story of teaching Winchester what love is and tear themselves open to let it out.
+I'm trying my best to break down the wall in Dean Winchester's heart, let him express himself fully in a way he never did or could, tear him apart.
+After 60k words, I finally did it -- he finally did it.
+It's another day that love saves the world -- every friends' and family' love for them saves them, their love for the world saves the world, and their love for each other saves each other -- it's always the love.

 ## Main